bibleexchange/romans__textbook/textbook/en/1401_chapter-14.md

 Romans chapter fourteen talks about how you should treat a weak brother.
 We need to help those that are weak in their faith.
 We see the need to be charitable.
 We need to live for God, and all that we do needs to be unto God.
 We should not judge one another, for one day every man will give an account of his own life.

-## How should we treat Christians with differences of opinion? (vs. 1)
+## How should we treat Christians with differences of opinion? (v.
+1)

 There are differences in the health of our faith and there are also differences of opinion (weak and strong).
 There is clear instruction given in Scripture: